Netflix-Skunkworks/repulsive-grizzly/README.md

 3. Validate that the sanity check URL returns a HTTP 200
 4. Build Eventlet Pool of request objects based on the commands file file
 5. Begin execution of the test
-6. Log messages to console and Amazon SNS messagnging queue (if configured)
+6. Log messages to console and Amazon SNS messaging queue (if configured)
 7. Each iteration check TTL and one triggered, exit the test

 ## Getting Started